 Your computer network is vital nowadays.
-In most cases our lives enter hisgh levels of turmoil and stress if we cannot access the internet in any way.
-If 4G and Wi-Fi are not responding then there really is no alternative other than to try going somewhere else to get a signal or Wi-Fi reception.
+In most cases our lives enter high levels of turmoil and stress if we cannot access the Internet in any way.
+If 4/5G and Wi-Fi are not responding then there really is no alternative other than to try going somewhere else to get a signal or Wi-Fi reception.
 Because of this, network faults are treated with the utmost urgency.
-If you have a network in yoru office that is suffering from reliability problems or your internet connectivity is unreliable then we can help you in many different ways.
+If your Internet connectivity is unreliable then we can help you alleviate the problem, or find an alternative solution.

-A firewall is placed at the perimeter a computer system or network and is designed to block unauthorised access whilst allowing pre-authorised traffic.
-A firewall is designed to stop all unwanted software and internet traffic by blocking every type of service to every device on your network except what you actually require.
-Because fo this a firewall can increase productivity by blocking recreational use of the internet, but if your settings are too severe it can also decrease productivity and morale by increasing requests made to your IT provider to request changes on an ongoing basis.
-UTM Gateway devices scan internet traffic for unwanted code such as viruses and ransomeware so that your rules do not have to be so severe and allow your staff to use more of the internet with less risk.
+A firewall is placed at the perimeter a computer system or network and is designed to block unauthorised internet traffic.
+A firewall is designed to stop all unwanted software and Internet traffic by blocking every type of service to every device on your network except those requested.
+Therefore, a firewall can increase productivity by blocking recreational use of the Internet.
+If your settings are too severe it can decrease productivity and staff morale, if every time they try to perform a task, they wind up having to phone IT support.

 Everybody needs to be able to work from home in the modern world and remote access is the key to allowing productivity to flourish under these new conditions.
 Staff should be able to use their usual telephone extension seamlessly from their home office and should also be able see their emails and files from their home computer or business laptop.
 Modern IT departments also need remote access to computers that are 'on the road' so that they can address any requested changes that remote or mobile users may make.